 The Company has operations in various countries and currencies throughout the world and its operating results and financial position are subject to exposure from fluctuations in foreign currency exchange rates.
 The Company has historically used derivative financial instruments, principally foreign currency exchange rate contracts, to minimize the transaction exposure that results from such fluctuations.
-As of July 31, 2016, the Company did not have any derivative financial instruments.
+As of July 31, 2017, the Company did not have any derivative financial instruments.

-In fiscal year 2016, approximately 77% of the Company's consolidated net revenue was generated internationally.
+In the year ended July 31, 2017, approximately 76% of the Company's consolidated net revenue was generated internationally.
 A portion of our international sales made by our foreign business units in their respective countries is denominated in the local currency of each country.
 These business units also incur a majority of their expenses in the local currency.